zenml-io/zenml/docs/book/mlops_stacks/data_validators/overview.md

 )
 ```

-Here you can see that defining the step is extremely simple using our class-based interface, and then you just have to pass in the two dataframes for the comparison to take place.
+Here you can see how to define the step using our class-based interface.
+Then you just have to pass in the two dataframes for the comparison to take place.

 This could be done at the point when you are defining your pipeline: